- Classes taught in English and Italian with international students

 - Alumni Network & Global Leadership Academy

-Jaclyn Whitehead is the Florence Program Manager and will work with you through your departure to Italy.
+Ryan McCann is one of the Florence Program Coordinators and will work with you through your departure to Italy.

-Lauren Daniels is the Florence Program Coordinator and will work with you through your departure to Italy.
+Lauren Daniels is one of the Florence Program Coordinators and will work with you through your departure to Italy.

 Federica Guerrieri, Ellen Oyasaeter, Monica Gabbrielli, Valentina Scalini are the Florence Resident Directors, and will work with you during your stay in Italy.